Wrongcosine3024/statlib/README.md

 - [License and third-party libraries](#license-and-third-party-libraries)
   - [JSON for modern C++](#JSON-for-modern-c)
 ## Overview
 Statlib is a simple application for reading and summarizing minecraft statistics for spigot servers.
+Statlib has been written object oriented so it can be used in other projects as _statlib_ class.

 Minecraft statistics for each player are stored under <server_dir>/world/stats/<player_uuid>.json Statlib get player uuid from whitelist file **which must be supplied**, stores it, and if file exists - opens uuid.json under given directory.